model-checking/kani-verifier-blog/_posts/2024-01-29-safety-of-methods-for-numeric-primitive-types.md

 ```

 ## Challenges Encountered and Lessons Learned
-**FIXME: refine and format**

 ### Handling Exponential Input Spaces
-Certain methods, particularly those involving large integer types, presented significant challenges due to the sheer size of their input spaces.
-To address this, we employed the following strategies:
+Verifying methods with large integer types was challenging due to the vast number of possible input combinations.
+To manage this, we implemented:

-- Partitioning Input Ranges: Focusing on critical intervals where overflows are likely.
+- Partitioning Input Ranges: We targeted critical intervals where overflows are most likely, such as boundary values and mid-range points.
-- Using Assumptions: Using `kani::assume` to limit inputs to manageable ranges.
-Ensuring Correctness of Assumptions
+- Using Assumptions: Leveraging `kani::assume`, we constrained inputs to these manageable ranges, ensuring comprehensive coverage of important cases without overwhelming the verifier.

 ### Ensuring Assumptions Reflect Safety Preconditions
-Ensuring that our assumptions accurately reflected the safety preconditions was critical.
-Any incorrect assumption could lead to unsound verification results.
+Aligning our assumptions with the actual safety preconditions of each method was essential.
+Any mismatch could result in unsound verification, either by overlooking edge cases or by falsely validating incorrect behaviors.

-### Writing Efficient Macro
+### Writing Efficient Macros
-Writing macros that generate a large number of harnesses required careful design to maintain readability and avoid code duplication.
+Creating macros to generate numerous harnesses required meticulous design.
+We focused on maintaining readability and reusability, which minimized code duplication and enhanced the scalability and maintainability of our verification process.

 ### Conclusion
 This challenge provided valuable insights into the process of formally verifying unsafe methods in Rust's standard library.
 By leveraging Kani and carefully designing our verification harnesses, we successfully demonstrated the safety of numerous methods across various numeric primitive types.